Originally posted 2012-05-27 15:08:29.

 For more information, read my article Ultimate Guide to Setting Up Your Sidemount Harness

 Aluminum Cylinders.
 Aluminium cylinders are generally ubiquitous for warm water/tropical sidemount diving, as their buoyancy properties enable far better trim and streamlining of the cylinders next to the divers’ body.
 There is also less of a drastic buoyancy change should the cylinder be removed.

 Cylinder Buoyancy Characteristics.
-Sidemount cylinders need to have balanced buoyancy characteristics, if effective trim is to be achieved.
+Sidemount cylinders need to have balanced buoyancy characteristics if the effective trim is to be achieved.
 This obviously entails selecting matching (brand and capacity) cylinders.
-However, the actual buoyancy performance of both cylinders should be assessed, as sometimes even matching brand/capacity cylinders can have mis-matched buoyancy; for instance changes in manufacturing process over time.
+However, the actual buoyancy performance of both cylinders should be assessed, as sometimes even matching brand/capacity cylinders can have mismatched buoyancy; for instance changes in manufacturing process over time.

 For more information on trimming STEEL sidemount tanks, read Dopplers’ article:

 “GETTING SIDEMOUNT TANKS TO BEHAVE THEMSELVES AND SIT WHERE THEY SHOULD”

 Cylinder Capacity.
 The size of selected cylinders is also important.
 Needless to say, the cylinders must supply sufficient gas for the dive/s to be conducted.
 However, many experienced sidemount divers will state that unnecessarily large cylinders should be avoided as they add bulk and reduce streamlining.
 These factors can degrade the ability of the diver to penetrate restrictions and can also increase air consumption – thus eliminating the benefit of having more gas in the first place.